Pursuit Special: Mad Max

-The first car shown in the film with the title of Pursuit Special is a 1972 HQ Holden Monaro V8 coupe stolen by Nightrider (played by Vince Gil), an escaped cop killer, who dies in an accident that destroys the vehicle.
-The more famous Pursuit Special is a heavily modified Ford Falcon XB GT, built on a vehicle originally assembled stock at the Ford plant in November 1973.
-Maxwell "Mad Max" Rockatansky (Mel Gibson) is offered the new Pursuit Special, as an incentive to stay on the force as their top pursuit man after he reveals his desire to resign.
+The first vehicle called the Pursuit Special shown in the film is a 1972 Holden Monaro (HQ) V8 coupe, stolen by Nightrider (played by Vince Gil), an escaped cop killer, who dies in an accident during a chase with the Main Force Patrol (MFP) that destroys the vehicle.
+Max Rockatansky (played by Mel Gibson) is offered a new Pursuit Special, a modified 1973 Ford Falcon (XB) GT Hardtop as an incentive to stay on the force as their top pursuit man after he reveals his desire to resign.
 Although Max turns the offer down, he later uses the new vehicle to exact his revenge on an outlaw motorcycle gang who killed his wife and son.

 Origins

-The vehicle started out as a standard white 351 cuin Australian built 1973 Ford Falcon XB GT Hardtop when in 1976, filmmakers Byron Kennedy and George Miller began preproduction on Mad Max.
-The film's art director Jon Dowding designed the Interceptor and commissioned Melbourne-based car customizers Graf-X International to modify the GT Falcon.
+It started out as a white 1973 Ford Falcon (XB) GT Hardtop with a 351 cuin V8.
+In 1976, filmmakers Byron Kennedy and George Miller began preproduction on Mad Max.
+The film's art director Jon Dowding designed the Pursuit Special and commissioned Melbourne-based car customiser Graf-X International to modify the Falcon.
 Peter Arcadipane, Ray Beckerley, John Evans, and painter Rod Smythe transformed the car as specified for the film.

 Modifications

-The main modifications are the black paint scheme, roof and boot spoilers, wheel arch flares, and front nose cone and air-dam designed by Arcadipane (marketed as the "Concorde" style).
-Also, eight individual exhaust side pipes were added (only two of them being functional, others appeared to be working because of the vibrations the first two created).
-The most famous feature of the car is a Weiand 6-71 supercharger protruding through the bonnet.
-The impressive looking supercharger, in reality, was nonfunctional; functional superchargers are typically driven constantly by the engine and cannot be switched on and off, as portrayed in the first two Mad Max films.
+It was painted in black, given roof and boot spoilers, wheel arch flares, front nose cone and air-dam.
+Eight individual side exhaust pipes were added, with only two being functional.
+It had a non-functional Weiand 6-71 supercharger protruding through the bonnet, in the first two Mad Max films the supercharger is switched on and off, which is impossible for a real supercharger to do.

 Promotional use

 At the completion of filming, the producers could not pay all the creditors, so the black Interceptor was given to mechanic Murray Smith.
 The blower and side pipes were removed to make it suitable for use as a road vehicle.
 Murray then toured it around locally to try and sell it.
-Warner Bros. contacted Murray to acquire the car as they were now making Mad Max 2.
-He gave them a price and also said to bring a battery and off it went.
+Warner Bros contacted Murray to acquire the car as they were now making Mad Max 2, with Murray selling it to them.